AndreyTeets/DotNetDBTools/README.md

 3. Optionally add references to additional analyzer-packages for database analysis and additional description classes source-generation.
    * `DotNetDBTools.DefinitionAnalyzer`
    * `DotNetDBTools.DescriptionSourceGenerator`
-4. Describe database structure as c# code by creating classes derived from `ITable` (with members of type `Column`, `PrimaryKey`, `ForeignKey` e.t.c.), `IView`, `IFunction` e.t.c. or as sql by setting assembly attribute `DatabaseSettings.DefinitionKind` and including .sql files with definition as embedded resources.
+4. Define database objects as c# code by creating classes derived from `ITable` (with members of type `Column`, `PrimaryKey`, `ForeignKey` e.t.c.), `IView`, `IFunction` e.t.c. or as sql by setting assembly attribute `DatabaseSettings.DefinitionKind` and including .sql files with definition as embedded resources.
 In both cases embedded resources require creating and filling custom `AdditionalFiles` msbuild property.
 5. Create a standalone console project with a reference to `DotNetDBTools.Deploy` nuget package and use provided `MSSQLDeployManager` / `MySQLDeployManager` / `PostgreSQLDeployManager` / `SQLiteDeployManager` classes to create a simple deployment tool, after that use this tool to publish database from compiled database project output dll to DBMS as it evolves.
 Or alternatively reference `DotNetDBTools.Deploy` package right in business logic application and add database publish logic right there.
 6. Optionally reference database project in business application to use additional description classes generated by `DotNetDBTools.DescriptionSourceGenerator`.